napari/napari/docs/source/explanations/rendering.md

 Even if the data is loaded into RAM fully in the background, Napari still needs to move the data from RAM into VRAM.
-Unlike the load into RAM, the transfer into VRAM must be done in the GUI thread.
+Unlike the load into RAM, the transfer into VRAM must be done by the GUI thread.
 If the data is too large then loading it will cause a slow frame that the user will notice.

-This leads to the requirement that all data needs to be broken into chunks, where a chunk is a deliberately vague term for a portion of the data we want to render.
+This leads to the requirement that all data needs to be broken into chunks, where a chunk is a deliberately vague term for a portion of the data that we can load and render independently.
 The chunk size needs to be small enough that the renderer can at least load one chunk per frame into VRAM, so that over time all chunks can be loaded into VRAM without any framerate glitches.

 ## Renderer Requirements